 Ask for referrals, it is very important for these kinds of services.

-Don’t be afraid to negotiate price for your services.
+Don’t be afraid to negotiate a good price for your services.

 Each job will differ and price accordingly.

-I held a small cooking class in my own kitchen, and made $250 in 2 hours.
+I held a small cooking class in my kitchen and made $250 in 2 hours.

 20. Personal Chef/Catering: $25-$40/hr